10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Language: Spanish is the primary language, but many folks working in the tourism industry speak English (though I would still make an effort to speak Spanish if possible, as a gesture of good faith).
 Indigenous languages are spoken as well, including Nahuatl.

-Locals are known as: Chilangos
+Locals are known as Chilangos.

 Electricity: Mexico City uses standard Type A (two-prong) and Type B (three-prong) outlets.
 The standard voltage is 127V.
 Don’t count on having a three-pronged outlet anywhere you stay.
 Pack an adapter, just in case.